waypointnda/waypoint/nda.md

 - Breach of _Receiving Party_ obligations by _Receiving Party_ _Personnel_ or _Receiving Party_ _Advisers_ will be deemed breach of this agreement by _Receiving Party_ itself.

+# Mergers and Acquisitions

+The terms of [Mergers and Acquisitions](#mergers-and-acquisitions) apply only if the _Purpose_ relates to a proposed or potential merger or acquisition of their corporate affiliates.

+TODO

 # Clarifications

 ## No Obligation to Disclose